kiedtl/website/src/content/blog/curiosity.md

 haven't the money to set up my own server or purchase a suitable domain, I don't think that'll happen.
 I'd hate to hog resources on a [tilde](tildeverse.org).

+**Update 2021-10-20**: note, there are at least two Gemini capsules that mirror the entire contents of Wikipedia.
+I'm sure a non-trivial portion of those 45,334 urls come from those capsules; I haven't checked, though.